Subspace Phase Retrieval: Phase Retrieval via Subspace Phase Retrieval

-One can interpret from this theorem that as long as the initialization step catches a set of support indices with sufficient energy (which can be readily achieved via our spectral method, as shown in Theorem~\ref{thm:1}), SPR can recover the input signal exactly up to a global phase with high probability.
+One can interpret from this theorem that as long as the initialization step catches a set of support indices with sufficient energy (which can be readily achieved via our correlation-promoting initialization, as shown in Theorem~\ref{thm:1}), SPR can recover the input signal exactly up to a global phase with high probability.
 Combining Theorems \ref{thm:1} and \ref{thm:3} leads to an overall guarantee for the SPR algorithm. \begin{thm}[\textit{Overall condition}] Consider the sparse phase retrieval problem~\eqref{prob:SPR1}.
-If $m \geq C k\log^3 n$ and the minimum nonzero entry of $\x$ satisfies $|x_{\min}| \geq \mathcal{O} (\frac{\|\x\|_2}{\sqrt{k}})$, then with probability exceeding $1-cm^{-1}$, SPR returns the true signal $ \hat{\x} = \x^{1} = \x \mathrm{e}^{\mathsf{j}\phi} $ for some~$\phi \in [0, 2\pi)$. \end{thm}
+If